 Now your toilet bowl is naturally clean and disinfected!

-- ½ cup kosher or sea salt (You can find an inexpensive 3lb box at most grocery stores.
-Don't waste money and use expensive mineral-rich salt, like Himalayan salt, in this recipe.)
+- 1/2 cup coarse sea salt or kosher, You can find an inexpensive 3lb box at most grocery stores.
+Don't waste money and use expensive mineral-rich salt like Himalayan salt, in this recipe.

 More DIYs You May Like: